grandgeorg/easydoc/README.md

 EasyDoc is a powerful technical documentation tool that generates completely local HTML pages and websites from markdown files.
 It offers rich markdown support and code highlighting features, using [markdown-it](https://github.com/markdown-it/markdown-it) and [Prism](https://prismjs.com/) respectively.

-EasyDoc is fully configurable and customizable, allowing you to tailor global and per page settings, customize components, and edit its CSS-theme.
+EasyDoc is fully configurable and customizable, allowing you to tailor global and per page settings, customize components, and edit its theme.
 It also provides built-in navigation features such as a table of contents on pages, individual site navigation, and a Tag Navigator module.

 ##### _created by:_ [Grandgeorg Websolutions](https://grandgeorg.de)
 ---